nigelm48/COMP0016_Group27_2024-25/README.md

 COMP0016_Group27_2024-25/
 ├── multilingual-e5-small/       # Directory containing the multilingual-e5-small model files
 ├── Qwen2.5-1.5B/                # Directory containing the Qwen2.5-1.5B model files

-Install required Python libraries: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 pip install transformers langchain langchain-community chromadb pip install transformers pip install tkinter
+# Python libraries requirement
+All the libraries required are listed in requirement.txt User can run command: pip install -r requirements.txt to install all the libraries needed.

+pip install tkinter
 For CUDA: Ensure your system uses a Python version >= 3.9 and your environment supports CUDA.
 Run the main application: